 - Photographer, videographer: Part of our intent in developing this new site is to showcase photography that illustrates the awesome beauty of the Oregon coast.
 If you are a photographer or videographer and would like to offer your work for use on the site, we need you -- especially if you are interested in working on assignments to photograph particular locations and subjects of interest.

 Board and Program Committees: Our Board of Directors looks beyond local issues to integrate and advocate for the needs of the coastal region as a whole.
 Our program committees are made up of board members and members of the community who have expertise or strong interest in one of our program areas: land use, ocean conservation, climate change mitigation and adaptation, and CoastWatch (natural history education, citizen science, and coastal monitoring activities).
-If you are interested in serving on one of these committees, contact Executive Director Phillip Johnson, (503) 754-9303, firstname.lastname@example.org.
+If you are interested in serving on one of these committees, or in possible board service, contact Executive Director Phillip Johnson, (503) 754-9303, email@example.com.